andey-robins/lectures/ssd/05-crypto-slides.md

 # Symmetric Encryption

+## Encryption Definitions

+- **Plaintext** is the message to be encrypted, in other words, the original message
+- **Ciphertext** is the encrypted message.
+This is illegible.

 ## Symmetric Key Encryption

 Both principles have the same key and perform the same operations to encrypt and decrypt the information.
 Due to the similarity and equivalent actions, we call this symmetric encryption.